-Don’t get me wrong, I don’t believe coffee is a bad substance.
+Don’t get me wrong, I don’t believe coffee is bad.
 But, it doesn’t actually nourish the body.

-If you are seeking a morning beverage that can support the body on a deep nutritive level and increase energy over time, try mushroom coffee.
+If you are seeking a morning beverage that can support the body on a deeply nutritive level to increase energy over time, try mushroom coffee.

-Unlike coffee, you may not immediately feel the effects of drinking this mushroom beverage, but within a few months you may notice improved energy levels and enhanced immunity.
+Unlike coffee, you may not immediately feel the effects of drinking this beverage, but within a few weeks you will notice improved energy and enhanced immunity.

-Here’s what’s in the brew and what it can do for you:
+Here’s what’s in the mushroom brew and what it can do for you

 It won’t be long before the word gets out about this medicinal brew and they start selling it at coffee shops around the globe.

-Just like coffee, this brew may taste a little bitter.
-You can doctor it up for your taste buds by adding a teaspoon of honey or other sweetener.
+Just like coffee, mushroom brew tastes bitter.
+You can doctor it up for your taste buds by adding a teaspoon of honey or another sweetener.

-Keep in mind that you can’t continue eating CRAP and then drink mushroom coffee thinking it’ll clear all of your ailments and improve your energy.
+Keep in mind that you can’t continue eating CRAP and then drink mushroom coffee thinking it’ll clear all of your ailments, boost immunity and improve your energy.